What do I do when a customer disputes the invoice amount?

 Short answer

 Stop collection activity on that invoice immediately.
 Acknowledge the dispute in writing within 24 hours.
-Ask the customer to specify exactly what they are disputing — scope, amount, quality, or terms.
+Ask the customer to specify exactly what they are disputing (scope, amount, quality, or terms).
 Resolve the dispute on its own track, separate from collection.
 Continuing to dial or send reminders during a live dispute escalates the situation and can create legal exposure.

 A dispute is a fundamentally different conversation from non-payment.
-Non-payment is mostly inertia or cash-flow; the customer agrees they owe but has not paid yet.
-A dispute means the customer disagrees that the amount is owed in the form invoiced — they think the work was incomplete, the price was different, the scope changed, or something else.
+Non-payment is mostly inertia or cash flow: the customer agrees they owe but has not paid yet.
+A dispute means the customer disagrees that the amount is owed in the form invoiced.
+They think the work was incomplete, the price was different, the scope changed, or something else.

 The first move is to stop.
 Continuing to call or send payment reminders to a customer who has formally disputed the invoice is counterproductive on every dimension.
 It damages the relationship, hardens the dispute, and in some states can create regulatory exposure under unfair-collection-practice rules.
-Acknowledge the dispute in writing within 24 hours so you have a paper trail.
+The cadence pauses on that one invoice until the underlying disagreement is resolved.

-Next, get specific.
-Ask the customer to put the dispute in writing and specify exactly what they are disputing.
+Ask the customer to put the dispute in writing and specify exactly what they disagree with.
 'I do not owe this' is not a dispute; 'the agreed scope was X, you billed for Y' is.
-Vague disputes often dissolve when you ask for specifics.
-Concrete disputes need to be resolved on the merits, not negotiated through pressure.
+Vague disputes often dissolve once you ask for specifics, because the customer either cannot articulate the disagreement or realises on reflection that their position is weaker than they thought.

 Stop chasing invoices manually